99x/architecture.99x.io/docs/how-we-work.md

 ---
-id: why-architecture
+id: how-we-work
-title: Why Architecture?
+title: How we work
 slug: /
 ---